TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-flexsvr-performance-highselect1latency.md

 # Troubleshooting high latency when executing Select '1' in Azure Database for MySQL Flexible Server

 The time taken to execute 'Select 1' is a common way to measure the network latency between the client and the MySQL database.
-Most customers optimize the latency by working through the recommended steps
+Most customers optimize the latency by working through the recommended steps.

 ## **Recommended Steps**